 Spray Out Pots

 Spray pots are a receptacle used to spray into between color changes and cleanings.
-Of course you could just spray into a rag or make your own spray pot out of an Arizona Ice Tea can with some paper towels shoved inside, but that would yeild overspray hanging around for you to breathe and possibly dingy up your project.
+Of course you could just spray into a rag or make your own spray pot out of an Arizona Ice Tea can with some paper towels shoved inside, but that would yield over-spray hanging around for you to breathe and possibly dingy up your project.
 And so spray pots are really used more to keep your work area clean and free from over-spray.
-You can find a cheap one online or spring for the Iwata model that has a lot of cool added features like a non-skid protective covering and little tray to keep spray parts.

 When your airbrush is malfunctioning one of the trouble-shooting steps is to inspect the nozzle for any clogs, cracks etc. The problem is, nozzles are small and it’s hard to see what’s going on down there especially in poor lighting.
 The Iwata-Medea LED Magnifier is a great way to go because the LED light plus the magnifier solves both your problems or you could just pick up a common jewelers loop.